It has been a turbulent couple of weeks in the stock market, with volatility reaching new levels today (9 March).

 As we pointed out last week, markets and economies have a habit of bouncing back strongly after a downturn.
 Even if we see a recession, we believe this is likely to be temporary.
-Governments and central banks around the world will be looking at ways to stimulate the economy and making sure companies don’t go bust in the short term.
+Governments and central banks around the world will be looking at ways to stimulate the economy and make sure companies don’t go bust in the short term.

 We therefore still believe the drop in markets is most likely an opportunity to buy in at a cheaper price.

-This illustration, from American financial planner Carl Richards caught my eye recently, and sums up our long-term philosophy.
+This illustration, from American financial planner Carl Richards, caught my eye recently and sums up our long-term philosophy.

-If we look at returns over the past five years, we can see another reason for thinking longer term.
+If we look at returns over the past five years, we can see another reason for thinking long term.
 Our typical mix of equities (in green) is up over 41% over the five years to 6 March, compared to the FTSE 100 (orange) at 15%.
 A typical balanced portfolio (purple line) is up 21.45% after fees over this same period:

 *Performance data prior to 1 November 2017 (launch date) is calculated using the backtested model fund including 1% charge.

-It is worth pointing out that the news from China where the virus originated is looking more positive, with new cases in the region down significantly and with the country’s economic activity getting back to normal.
+It is worth pointing out that the news from China where the virus originated is looking more positive, with new cases in the region down significantly and the country’s economic activity getting back to normal.
 Perhaps surprisingly, our best performing equity fund over the last three months is our Chinese holding, up 6.9% from 6 December to 6 March whilst all our other equity funds are negative over this period.